Rent Tax Credit

 If you are self-assessed

-If you are registered for income tax self-assessment, you will soon be able to claim the tax credit for rent paid in 2022 by using the Revenue Online Service (ROS):
+If you are registered for income tax self-assessment, you can claim the credit for 2022 and 2023 by completing your annual Income Tax Return (Form 11) in Revenue Online Service (ROS).
+To claim the credit:

 1. Sign into ROS